white-asteroid/Java-prog-iclipse/Readme.md

-All programsare in LONGSUBSTRING directory
+All programs are in LONGSUBSTRING directory